elirex/vim-configure/bundle/YouCompleteMe/README.md

 5. Set up support for additional languages, as desired:

-  - C# support: Navigate to `YouCompleteMe/third_party/ycmd/third_party/OmniSharpServer` and run `msbuild` (Windows) or `xbuild` (other platforms, using mono) depending on your platform.
-If mono is not installed, install it.
-    When on Windows, be sure that [the build utility `msbuild` is in your PATH][add-msbuild-to-path].
+  - C# support: install [Mono on non-Windows platforms][mono-install].
+Navigate to `YouCompleteMe/third_party/ycmd/third_party/OmniSharpServer` and run `msbuild /property:Configuration=Release` on Windows.
+Replace `msbuild` by `xbuild` on other platforms.
+On Windows, be sure that [the build utility `msbuild` is in your PATH][add-msbuild-to-path].

-  - Go support: If go is not installed on your system, install it and add it to your path.
+  - Go support: install [Go][go-install] and add it to your path.
 Navigate to `YouCompleteMe/third_party/ycmd/third_party/gocode` and run `go build`.

-  - TypeScript support: As with the quick installation, simply `npm install -g typescript` after successfully installing [nodejs and npm][npm-install].
+  - TypeScript support: as with the quick installation, simply `npm install -g typescript` after successfully installing [Node.js and npm][npm-install].

-  - JavaScript support: Install [nodejs and npm][npm-install].
+  - JavaScript support: install [Node.js and npm][npm-install].
 Then navigate to `YouCompleteMe/third_party/ycmd/third_party/tern_runtime` and run `npm install --production`

-  - Rust support: Install [rustc and cargo][rust-install].
+  - Rust support: install [Rust][rust-install].
 Navigate to `YouCompleteMe/third_party/ycmd/third_party/racerd` and run `cargo build --release`.